 - Private School : Marquette University, Milwaukee, WI Graduate tuition

 The key thing to consider is fee.
 State schools are funded by state and they get state grants.
-Tthats the reason they have less fee.
+That’s the reason they have less fee.
 Part of the research budget also come from State for State schools.
 So, funding chances are good in a good state school.
 Private schools funding can be varying based on school and the research activity.
 Bottom-line the fee is high.
-Anyways, the fee for a semester varies between $5000 to $15,000 or more depending on the school you apply.
-Your best option is to go to state school if you want to have less tuition fee.
+Anyways, the fee for a semester depends on the enrollment status.
+For international graduate students the full time status is defined by school and it can be either 9 credits or 12 credits.

 Living expenses for MS/MBA in USA:

 The living expenses varies based on the place and school you go to.
 Most of the internationals who study MS stay outside with friends sharing apartment.
 The cost of living for a month can vary anywhere from $300 to $1000 based on how you lead your life.
-I will have an article in future with more details on expenses as student.
-So, for a semester(5 months), the living expenses vary from $1500 to $5000 based on the city you live and your lifestyle.
+For a semester(5 months), the living expenses vary from $1500 to $5000 based on the city you live and your lifestyle.
 If you want to save money on living expenses, you have to apply to schools in smaller towns and NOT big cities.
 Also, you want to have more roommate to save money.
 But, having more roommates has its own disadvantages.
+If you stay on-campus in student dorm rooms, the expense can be quite high as well and it can range from $700 to over $1200 depending on the school.
 It is your preference based on your financial situation.
 Read this article for breakdown of cost of living : MS/MBA Cost of Living in USA – $250 or $950?
 Why difference ?

-- Basic rule is : always apply to state Schools unless you have good score and you are confident of getting full funding or Scholarship in private schools.
+- Basic rule is : Try to apply to state schools, unless you have good score and you are confident of getting full funding or scholarship in private schools.

-- Whenever you are applying to a school, go to the tuition fee page and see the out-of-state tuition fee.
+- Whenever you are applying to a school, go to the tuition fee page and see the out-of-state or non-resident tuition fee.
 Compare the tuition fee with other schools.